viamrobotics/micro-rdk/README.md

     select the `Remotes` tab, and create a new remote.
   - Set the `Address` field of the new remote to be the `Remote Address` you copied above.
   - Set `TLS` for the remote to `Enabled`.
-- Ensure that the controlling robot is live in <app.viam.com>.
+- Ensure that the controlling robot is live in [the Viam app](https://app.viam.com).
   - The ESP32-backed robot should now be programmatically available in the application controlling the robot to which the ESP-backed robot was added as a remote.